 Lesson 1: Society made up the idea of race because of some gross misunderstandings about certain groups of people.

 At its core, white fragility denies and misunderstands the nature of racism and race.
 This reinforces inequality and makes it difficult to resolve.
 To start breaking it down, we need to understand racism, which means we’ve got to understand race.

-You might believe that race is a genetic fact, but it’s not.
+Race is not a genetic fact.
 It’s not the most intuitive truth because of the physical differences we see between races.
 But when you get down to the science of genetics, this assumption falls apart.